-As part of the Endowment's support for research, funding for fellowship programs is provided to selected U.S. institutions that support humanities research in foreign countries.
+As part of the Endowment's support for research, funding for fellowship programs is provided to selected U.S. institutions that support humanities research, including institutions that support humanities research in foreign countries.
 This funding helps to widen access to the resources of these institutions and ensures opportunities for U.S. humanities scholars in the arena of international research, where other public and private funders often give higher priority to projects in the social sciences, policy studies, or economic development.
 Eligibility is limited to tax-exempt, nonprofit institutions that are financed, governed, and administered independently of institutions of higher education.
-Since the purpose of Endowment support is to enhance existing fellowship programs by providing additional fellowships for humanities scholars, eligibility is further limited to institutions are expected to award NEH fellowships through competitive selection procedures, according to NEH guidelines.
+Since the purpose of Endowment support is to enhance existing fellowship programs by providing additional fellowships for humanities scholars, eligibility is further limited to institutions that have established and maintained fellowship programs with their own or other private funding.
+Grantee institutions are expected to award NEH fellowships through competitive selection procedures, according to NEH guidelines.
 Grants provide funding to programs for humanities fellowships of four to twelve months.
 Fellowship tenure must be full-time and continuous.
 The program is ongoing.
 The program seeks to increase opportunities for humanities scholars to conduct research on foreign cultures and gain access to resources provided by independent libraries, research centers, and international research organizations.
 NEH fellowships awarded by grantee institutions enable individual scholars to pursue their own research and to participate in the interchange of ideas with other scholars.